2023 – 2025 Triennium

 This activity has been approved by the RACGP CPD Activity 418458.

-Participants who enroll and complete the SCARD Surgical Audit CPD Program can be allocated 15 hours of Reviewing Performance and 15 hours of Measuring Outcomes in the 2023-25 triennium.
+Participants who enrol and complete the SCARD Surgical Audit CPD Program can be allocated 15 hours of Reviewing Performance and 15 hours of Measuring Outcomes for each year (from the enrollment date) across the 2023-25 triennium that the requirements of the program are met.

 MMed(Skin Cancer) - University of Queensland School of Medicine